 Alejandro F. Azocar is an engineer and scientist experienced in cross-functional projects spanning mechanical, electrical, and software, with a background in the biomedical and aerospace industries.
-He is currently a Robotics and Biomechanics resident at (Google) X.
+He is a Robotics Research Scientist at (Google) X.

 Alejandro holds a bachelor's degree in Aerospace Engineering from Texas A&M University, a master's degree in Biomedical Engineering from Northwestern University, and a doctoral degree in Mechanical Engineering from the University of Michigan, where he developed an open-source bionic leg.
 His diverse education provides the platform for his interdisciplinary expertise: robotics, controls, and machine learning—with applications in biomedical and autonomous systems.